publishpress/PublishPress-Future/docs/registering-data-type.md

 3. Import and export the data type in the `index.jsx` file in the `data-types` folder.
 4. Add the data type to the `dataTypes` array in the `WorkflowEditorApp` component in the `app.jsx` file.

+## Registering custom data type in the workflow engine

+To register a custom data type in the workflow engine, you need to create a new class that implements the `VariableResolverInterface` interface.

+The class should be located in the `src/Modules/Workflows/Domain/Engine/VariableResolvers` folder and should be named after the data type, e.g. `MyTypeResolver.php`.

+Add the new variable resolver to the `$resolversMap` array in the method `expandArguments` in the `src/Modules/Workflows/Domain/Engine/NodeRunnerProcessors/CronStep` class (until we have a variable resolver factory).